 You can find a feature looking at how I reacted to the news about David Bowie at the time – and it was a lot less long-faced than you might expect – here.

-Can’t Help Thinking About Me – which also includes features on Camberwick Green and David Bowie’s lost late sixties television appearances – is available in paperback here or from the Kindle Store here.
+Can’t Help Thinking About Me – which also includes features on Camberwick Green and David Bowie’s lost late sixties television appearances, which may not have survived in the archives but survive as more interesting topics than anything that anything political – is available in paperback here or from the Kindle Store here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.